Author’s Note: If you haven’t checked out the remade Chapter 3, then I suggest you do so in order to be up to speed with this.

 Most of her mind, however, was too busy panicking.
 She sunk into a sitting position and vaguely heard Brigitte’s commanding voice:

-There was thump when the woman – Mimosa – also slumped to the floor, chanting apologies like and turning them into a personal mantra.
+There was thump when the woman – Mimosa – also slumped to the floor, chanting apologies and turning them into a personal mantra.

 Amelia didn’t know how much time she spent on the floor, trying to catch her breath.
 She only registered her surroundings again when she was pulled to her feet, and she saw Tad’s worried face.
 Somewhere near the kitchen, Brigitte was standing with a shaking Mimosa firmly in a hug.